gauravjoshi29/Comparative-Sales-Analysis/README.md

 # Comparative-Sales-Analysis

 Aim:
--Identify the factors that are most influential in determining sales of two different products.
+Identify the factors that are most influential in determining sales of two different products.
--Use this information to make better decisions about product pricing, marketing, and distribution.
+Use this information to make better decisions about product pricing, marketing, and distribution.

 Tools and Software:
 -Python